Annual Security Report banner

 Policy and Information for Employees and Students

-The South Carolina Technical College System prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol at the workplace and in the educational setting.
-Unlawful for these purposes means in violation of federal/state/local regulations, policy, procedures, and rules, as well as legal statutes.
+The System Office/College prohibits the unlawful manufacture, distribution, dispensation, possession, or use of narcotics, drugs, other controlled substances, and the use of alcohol at the workplace and in the educational setting.
+Unlawful for these purposes means in violation of federal/state/local regulations, policy, procedures, rules, as well as legal statutes.
+For purposes of this policy, workplace means either on System Office/College premises or other approved work locations or while conducting System Office/College business away from the System Office/College premises.
+The educational setting includes both institutional premises and approved educational sites off-campus.

 In order to prevent the consequences of alcohol and other drug abuse at the workplace and in the educational setting, the South Carolina Technical College System has implemented this policy to ensure a drug-free work and educational environment.

 5. Use of employee assistance programs (EAP), student assistance programs (SAP), or drug/alcohol rehabilitation services is encouraged.
+Employees and students may refer to the Drug Enforcement Administration’s (DEA) Drugs of Abuse Resource Guide for additional information and support resources.

 Tobacco-Free Policy